jason-p-cress/NagiosMediator/README.txt

 PI Filename:
-	For this version of the mediator, a predictive insights model file is included that contains the following Metric Groups, and their associated CSV files:
+	For this version of the mediator, a predictive insights model file is included that contains the following Metric Groups, and their associated CSV file definitions:

 	cpuUsage		timestamp,host name,cpu usage
         diskUsage		timestamp,host name,disk name,disk used,disk free